 The Scotch Whisky Experience in Edinburgh: A review, practical information and FAQs for those considering visiting the Scotch Whisky Experience in Edinburgh.
 Includes tips for enjoying whisky in Edinburgh and tips for a whisky trip in Scotland.

 Disclosure: This post contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
-You don’t pay anything extra.
-If you’d like to learn more about how this works, you can read more under our Disclaimer page.
-We should also note we received free entry to the Scotch Whisky Experience via Visit Scotland, with no guarantees of editorial coverage.
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, etc. We should also note we received free entry to the Scotch Whisky Experience via Visit Scotland, with no guarantees of editorial coverage.

 It’s no secret that we love tasting the local tipple wherever we go.
 From vodka in Poland to beer in Belgium, we enjoy trying to understand places and their people through…drinking.